 - Think tanks, research centers, colleges and universities

-The majority of the items in the HSDL Collection are openly searchable and available to the public, with no account or authorization necessary.
+Approximately half of the items in the HSDL are openly searchable and available to the public, with no account or authorization necessary.
 This public collection includes items such as:

 - U.S. Policy and Strategy Documents related to homeland security: General U.S. Policy Documents, National Strategies, Executive Orders and Presidential Directives, and Key Legislation